end-4/dots-hyprland-wiki/src/content/docs/en/dev/doc-site.md

 ```
 Then you're all set.

-2. Fork this repo online, and clone the forked repo to your local machine.
+2. [Fork this repo online](https://github.com/end-4/dots-hyprland-wiki/fork), and then `git clone` the forked repo to your local machine.

-3. Edit `astro.config.mjs` and find the languages under `locales: `.
+3. On your local machine, go to the forked repo, edit `astro.config.mjs` and find the languages under `locales: `.
 If your language is not listed or is commented, add your language.
 Example:
 ```js title="astro.config.mjs" ins={7-10}
 ...